icodeforlove/province/README.md

 All operations are in-memory and constant-time thanks to precomputed maps; no network calls or iterative scans.

+## Demo / data test page

+Try lookups at https://postcode.in.th for a quick, public reference when validating results.

 ## Data source

 The dataset is embedded in the package as precomputed TypeScript maps with Thai and English names.
 Releases ship with the data already built; no network fetches or post-install steps are required.